HOW TO CHOOSE THE BEST HVLP SYSTEM FOR YOUR NEEDS AND BUDGET

 The Fuji 2-stage systems use the M-Model spray guns, which are a bit heavier and less convenient than Fuji’s luxury spray guns in the Fuji T-series.
 If you will be holding a spray gun for an hour or more at a time, the weight and convenience of the spray gun do matter.
 If you buy a Mini-Mite or Platinum Q system, you can choose a lighter T70 or T75G gun.

-(See the page on Help Choosing a Fuji Spray Gun.)
+(LEARN MORE —> Help Choosing a Fuji Spray Gun.)

 How portable a system do you need?

 The Fuji Spray Semi-Pro 2 and MIni-Mite systems are smaller and lighter than the Q Systems.
 The turbines weigh just a bit over 12 pounds.
 This may matter to you if you need to carry your system from one site to another — for example, to refinish cabinets on site.
-Both Mini-Mite and Q systems are still easier to transport than an air compressor system, but the Q systems weigh almost twice as much, so they’re better for a stationary site.

 Fuji Mini-Mite platinum & Platinum Q systems